 What do you need to know to protect your bones?
-For all the details, read our recent interview with Bess Dawson-Hughes, director of the Bone Metabolism Laboratory at the Jean Mayer USDA Human Nutrition Research Center on Aging at Tufts University in Boston and a professor of medicine at Tufts.
+For all the details, read our interview with Bess Dawson-Hughes, director of the Bone Metabolism Laboratory at the Jean Mayer USDA Human Nutrition Research Center on Aging at Tufts University in Boston and a professor of medicine at Tufts.

 What do you need to eat to protect your bones?
 Enough protein, fruits and vegetables, vitamin D, and, of course, calcium.
 The basics: